zeemkr/ncpen/README.md

+[![Travis-CI Build Status](https://travis-ci.org/zeemkr/ncpen.svg?branch=master)](https://travis-ci.org/zeemkr/ncpen)

 # ncpen

-[![Travis-CI Build Status](https://travis-ci.org/zeemkr/ncpen.svg?branch=master)](https://travis-ci.org/zeemkr/ncpen)
+This package fits the generalized linear models with various non-convex penalties.
+A unified algorithm is implmented in \bold{ncpen} based on the convex concave procedure or difference convex algorithm that can be applied to most of existing non-convex penalties.

-We introduce an R package called ncpen for estimating generalized linear models (GLM) with various nonconvex penalties.
-We consider a class of penalties which includes the least absolute shrinkage and selection operator (LASSO), smoothly clipped absolute deviation (SCAD), minimax concave penalty (MCP), moderately clipped LASSO (MCL), truncated LASSO penalty (TLP), and modied bridge penalty (MBP).
-In this paper, we develop a unied algorithm for penalized estimation using these penalties and the R package ncpen.
+The available penalties in the pacakge are the least absolute shrinkage and selection operator(LASSO), smoothly clipped absolute deviation (SCAD), minimax concave penalty (MCP), truncated \eqn{\ell_1}-penalty (TLP), clipped LASSO (CLASSO), sparse bridge (SRIDGE), modified bridge (MBRIDGE), and modified log (MLOG) penalites.
-The proposed algorithm includes recent technical advances for the optimization of penalized estimation; convex-concave procedure for nonconvex optimization, local quadratic approximation (LQA), a descent directional modication of LQA for GLM, coordinate-wise descent algorithm for quadratic `1-penalized problems, active set optimization for speed up of the algorithm, warm-start strategy for pathwise optimization, etc. The R package ncpen provides various functions and options for user-specic choices of an initial value, penalty terms, `2-regularization, observation and penalty weights, standardization and intercept.
+This package accepts a design matrix \eqn{X} and vector of responses \eqn{y}, and produces the regularization path ovaer a grid of values for the tuning parameter \code{lambda}.
+Also provides user-friendly processes for plotting, selecting tuning parameters using cross-validation or generalized information criterion (GIC),
+\eqn{\ell_2}-regularization, penalty weights, standardization and intercept.